The site menu for the Celtic Community of Alaska, on a background of a birch tree.

-The Celtic Community of Anchorage is a lively group consisting of members of the various Irish and Scottish clubs in Anchorage, as well representatives of Wales and Brittany and other Celtic nations.
+The Celtic Community of Alaska is a lively group consisting of members of the various Irish and Scottish clubs in Anchorage, as well representatives of Wales and Brittany and other Celtic nations.

 Traditionally, the following nations are defined as Celtic, on the basis of the fact their populations speak Celtic languages: Ireland, Scotland, the Isle of Man, Wales, Cornwall and Brittany.
 Galicia and Asturias in Spain have also been included, although they no longer speak a Celtic language, but have retained some Celtic traditions.